Water Supply Diversification Projects

 Resident Impact(s): Once installed, the pilot test well should not be visible, and residents will not notice any change to their day-to-day water supply.
 OMWD anticipates that the pilot test well will take six days to install, and will require 24-hour construction for those six days.
 OMWD will use significant measures (sound walls and acoustic padding) to help reduce construction noise and vibration for this short period.

 After construction completion, residents should not see or hear anything related to the test well operation.
-Construction should start and end in January 2019.
+Construction will begin in early 2019.

 Project 2: Recycled Water Pipeline Extension